 Presentation of Evidence: Technical rules of evidence shall not apply to the expulsion hearing, but relevant evidence may be admitted and used as proof only if it is the kind of evidence on which reasonable persons can rely in the conduct of serious affairs.
 The decision of the Board to expel shall be supported by substantial evidence that the student committed any of the acts pursuant to Education Code 48900 and listed in "Grounds for Suspension and Expulsion: Grades K-12," "Additional Grounds for Suspension and Expulsion: Grades 4-12," and "Additional Grounds for Suspension and Expulsion: Grades 9-12" above.
 (Education Code 48918(h))

 Findings of fact shall be based solely on the evidence at the hearing.
 Although no finding shall be based solely on hearsay, sworn declarations may be admitted as testimony from witnesses whose disclosure of their identity or testimony at the hearing may subject them to an unreasonable risk of physical or psychological harm.
 (Education Code 48918(f))

 In cases where a search of a student's person or property has occurred, evidence describing the reasonableness of the search shall be included in the hearing record.

-b.
-Any complaining witness shall be entitled to have up to two adult support persons, including, but not limited to, a parent/guardian or legal counsel, present during his/her testimony.
+Any complaining witness shall be entitled to have up to two adult support persons, including, but not limited to, a parent/guardian or legal counsel, present during the testimony.

-d.
-The person presiding over the hearing may remove a support person whom he/she finds is disrupting the hearing.
+The person presiding over the hearing may remove a support person who is disrupting the hearing.

 (3) The person conducting the hearing may: